KevCreatesAU/kellycreative-terms/index.md

 - Payments are accepted via bank transfer, Stripe, or other methods arranged prior to commencement.
 - All quoted amounts are in **AUD and exclusive of GST**, unless otherwise stated.

-Failure to pay within 7 business days of final invoice may result in administrative fees or collection actions.
+Failure to pay within 7 business days of the final invoice may result in administrative fees, collection actions, or Site Dissruptions.

 ---